 3. Mechanical Explosion: The Transformers Franchise

-The trailer for Transformers (Uploaded to YouTube by The Trailer Guy)
+Transformers (Uploaded to YouTube by YouTube Movies)

 After directing the critically derided but financially successful Pearl Harbor in 2001 and Bad Boys II in 2003, Bay had his first misstep with The Island in 2005, which barely made back its budget.
 Ironically, outlets like Slate put the blame on marketing, since a number of critics actually gave the sci-fi actioner lukewarm to positive responses.
 In 2007, Bay left no doubt about his clout when he rolled out the first film in the long-awaited live-action version of the Transformers saga.